-The 2021/22 commitment is 4,000 case assessments and appeals decisions as we anticipate operating at a reduced capacity for at least the first two quarters of 2021 due to COVID-19.
+As in 2021/22, the commitment for 2022/23 commitment will remain at 4,000 case assessments and appeals decisions as we anticipate operating at a reduced capacity.

 The long-term target will remain at 5,000 when we return to full capacity.